teefoss/textmode/README.md

 ## Screen

-Finally, if you need a full MS-DOS-like program with a multiple page console and colored border, use a `DOS_Screen`.
+Finally, if you need a full MS-DOS-like text mode program with a multiple page console and colored border, use a `DOS_Screen`.
 This use case is the least flexible, but provides the simplest interface for writing a text mode program.

 ```c
 #include <textmode.h>